Arshia-khan/Arshia-khan/README.md

 <h3 align="center">A passionate Software tester, DevOps, Database, Web/Mobile software 💻 engineer 🔧 from Bangalore, India. </h3>

-- 🔭 I’m currently working on **Automation Testing, Web Application Testing, Azure, AWS, Automation tools like Selenium Webdriver, Appium, Blazemeter, Defect Tracking tool Jira, CI/CD tool Jenkins, Version control tool Github, Testing Framework TestNg**
+- 🔭 I’m currently working on data analysis, statistical modeling, machine learning, data visualization, and platforms like Python, R, SQL, Power BI, and Tableau.
+I’m also using cloud platforms like AWS and Azure to manage and analyze large datasets.

-- 🌱 I’m currently learning **Security testing, Docker, API testing, Clouds: AWS, Azure, k8s, DevOps, ISTQB certification Exam .**
+🌱 I’m currently learning advanced machine learning techniques, deep learning, data engineering, cloud services (AWS, Azure), and big data technologies.
+I'm also preparing for the Google Data Analytics Certification Exam.

-- 👯 I’m looking to collaborate on **Clouds, Kubernetes, DevOps, GitOps, SOftware Develeopment, Software Testing.**
+👯 I’m looking to collaborate on data-driven decision-making, predictive modeling, business intelligence, data engineering, and machine learning projects.

-- 🤝 I’m looking for help with **Security Testing**
+🤝 I’m looking for help with deep learning algorithms, big data frameworks, and advanced data analytics tools.**

 -    I'm Open source and community contributer and currently contributing to CloudnLoud Tech community for a good cause :)